applitude/applitude-workshop/Solutions.md

 #Løsningsforslag <img align="right" src="http://www.applitude.no/static/img/banner.svg" height="45"></div>

 ###### Disclaimer
-You would most likely have to be googeling a bit to solve many of these tasks.
-In fact, we encourage you to.
-We'll be strolling around, happy to answer any questions you may have! :)

-We decided to have the set of tasks written in English, since we know some of you are international students.
+We decided to have the set of solutions written in English, since we know some of you are international students.

 ### Oppgave 1a